ruralant/portfolio/src/posts/development/types-in-typescript-1.md

 type: development
 ---

-I recently joined a new company that uses TypeScript in both front end (React) and backend (Node/Lambda functions) so I decided to write a few articles of my journey in re-learning TypeScript.
+I recently joined a new company where we make extensive use of TypeScript in both the front end (React) and the backend (Node.js/AWS Lambda functions).
+So I decided to write a few articles of my journey in re-learning TypeScript.

-To be completely open, I'm not new to TypeScript as I used it for 4 years when I was working with Angular 4.
-However, I had a two years break from it as in my former company TypeScript wasn't part of the tech stack.

-For this reason, I decided to start from the basis and have a deep dive in TypeScript to refresh my knowledge.
-This series of article is going to be a summary of my findings and understandings and I hope it'll be a good summary for whomever wishes to starts using TypeScript.
+I'm saying re-learning because I actually worked 4 years with TypeScript.
+But I was at the start of my career and I haven't used it in the last 24 months.
+For this reason I decided to start from the basics and with a beginner and curious mind.

+I hope this series of articles will be a good summary for both people starting their TypeScript journey and more advance developer that, like me, wants to have a better understanding of the quirkiness of the language.

+### What is TypeScript?

+Accordingly to Microsoft:

+> TypeScript is JavaScript for application-scale development.

+In more technical terms, it's a strongly typed, object oriented, superset of JavaScript.
+Basically it compiles into JavaScript and that add on top of it some some additional features.

+### Types

+As the main difference with JavaScript is that is a typed language, I feel like looking into the types could be a good start.

-There are several types in TypeScript and we'll divided them in categories and start to look at each one in a progressive order and hopefully this will help in understand them a little bit better.
+There are several types in TypeScript and it would be impossible to sufficiently cover them in a single article.
+So I'll divided them in categories and start to look at each one in a progressive order.

+Let have a bird's eye view at them:

-### Any Type
+### The Any and Unknown type

 All types in Typescript are a subtype of the `any` type.
 The `any` type represent any JavaScript value, without constrains.